WalletConnect/walletconnect-specs/docs/specs/servers/blockchain/blockchain-server-api.md

 * `202 Accepted` - the data for the address is not fulfilled yet, re-trying is needed in up to 180 seconds.
 * `400 Bad request` - wrong requested arguments format.

-## Convertation
+## Conversion

-Endpoints to make token convertation transactions
+Endpoints to make convert token transactions.

-### List of tokens available for convertation
+### List of tokens available for conversion

 `GET /v1/convert/tokens`